|Transcription of Desert Island Discs interview|

-Presented by Sue Lawley.
+Presented by Sue Lawley

 [Opening Theme Music]

 small fortune in her late twenties, she drank it all away within a few

 years.
 Though her money disappeared, her intelligence, wit and culinary

 skills survived, to be discovered eventually by television.
-In the programme
+In the

-her bare fists, and who rejoices or suffers in the
+an Alsatian with her bare fists, and who rejoices, or suffers, in the

 name of 'Clarissa Theresa Philomena Aileen Mary Josephine Agnes Elsie

-Trilby Louise Esmerelda Dickson-Wright'.
+Trilby Louise Esmerelda Dickson Wright'.
 Forgive me Clarissa, but it is

 a completely ridiculous handle.
 What were your parents thinking of?

 Well they had great trouble deciding what to call me in the first

 place.
-I mean they went through all the sorts of various things like Verbena
+I mean they went through all the sorts of various things like

-the 'Encyclopaedia Britannica'.
+'Clarissa' and not the 'Encyclopaedia Britannica'.
 And then I think

 they were so delighted that they'd finally found a name, they got

 pissed on the way to the church.
 (SL laughs)

 SL: What is it that you have against the humble carrot?

 the ground and sort of dust them off and feed them to me, still with

 this thing against the carrot.

 SL: And why do you go around beating up Alsatian dogs?

-bicep, and I was coming home from the dustbins and this thing came racing
+bicep, and I was coming home from the dustbins and this thing came

-had said that if you hit a dog on the right point
+what my grandmother had said that if you hit a dog on the right point

 of it's jaw, you knock it out.
 So I thought, well I had nothing to lose

 so I went right down and went WHAM and the thing somersaulted over.
 (SL

-laughs) When it came to, of course, I was it's pack leader: it followed
+laughs) When it came to, of course, I was it's pack leader - it followed

 me everywhere, I was inseparable from it.
 (SL laughs)

 also with your collusion it was deeply politically incorrect in calling

 you 'Two Fat Ladies'.
 You didn't mind this at all did you?

 Well, people used to say, like journalists hate the word 'fat',

-especially American journalists, and they used to say "Don't
+especially American journalists, and they used to say "Don't you object

-us, I...
-I had problems with ladies 'cos it sounds like a public convenience,
+problems with ladies 'cos it sounds like a public convenience,

 him to say it.

 SL: Of course it's been tremendously successful, very unusual for a British cookery program to be successful in America...

 SL: Is it unique?

 I am always accosted by groups of Americans or Canadians or Australians

 Australians were going (Australian accent) "Oh geez, hey it's you!" and

-on the teely".
+the telly".
 (SL laughs)

 SL: And in Japan you've become a man?

 so that when they were recording it they couldn't use women's voices,

 SL: So it's been a great

 it on the cards?
 Did you know it was coming?

 we were filming at Knowsley Safari Park, which was the last one we did,

 she was in cracking form, and she loved it because she loved elephants

 and they had these elephants and lions and things.
 And then, you know,

 I said "well I'll see you in a couple of weeks" and then halfway

 through the following week she said "Oh I don't feel very well, I think

 I'm going to bed" and I said "well you must go and see a doctor, and

 don't let them bully you into filming if you're not well enough".
 And

-she said "I don't think I could
+she said "I don't think I could darling" and it was that moment I

-and so she went to the doctor, and they did the tests and of course discovered that she had rampant cancer
+they did the tests and of course discovered that she had rampant cancer

 and three and half weeks later she was dead.
+But she died magnificently.

 SL: Did she?

 CDW: Oh, she was wonderful, I mean she was an example to all of us.
 If I can die that well I shall be very happy.

 SL: Tell me about your first record.

 know, "are you a gambler?"
 And I said "no, no", because I don't gamble

-on the horses or tables or whatever, but I realised
+on the horses or tables or whatever, but I realised that I actually

-career.
-And um, I think this sums up the philosophy of my life.
+think this sums up the philosophy of my life.

 [Music: Kenny Rogers - 'The Gambler']